 Bacterial skin infections are quite common.
 As the largest organ in the human body, the skin is the front-line of defense against dangerous organisms.
 It is also home to a healthy balance of good and bad bacteria, which usually cause little drama until an imbalance in the skin’s defenses creates the opportunity for unfriendly bacteria to wreak havoc.
 When this happens, the results range from mildly annoying to fatal.

-Commonly known as boils, furuncles, pus-filled follicular infections, and carbuncles, collections of boils, can appear on any part of the body.
+Commonly known as boils, furuncles, pus-filled follicular infections, and carbuncles, these lesions can appear on any part of the body.
 If they’re large enough, they may contain infected pus that a doctor must drain and lance.
 Boils occur when bacteria multiply under the skin too quickly for the immune system to kill them off.
 These infections may resolve on their own or may require antibiotics.

 This site offers information designed for educational purposes only.
 You should not rely on any information on this site as a substitute for professional medical advice, diagnosis, treatment, or as a substitute for, professional counseling care, advice, diagnosis, or treatment.
 If you have any concerns or questions about your health, you should always consult with a physician or other healthcare professional.